Choir: Baroque music

 The Baroque period in music is associated with the development around 1600 of the figured bass and the basso continuo system.
 The figured bass part was performed by the basso continuo group, which at minimum included a chord-playing instrument (e.g., pipe organ, harpsichord, lute) and a bass instrument (e.g., violone).
 Baroque vocal music explored dramatic implications in the realm of solo vocal music such as the monodies of the Florentine Camerata and the development of early opera.
 This innovation was in fact an extension of established practice of accompanying choral music at the organ, either from a skeletal reduced score (from which otherwise lost pieces can sometimes be reconstructed) or from a basso seguente, a part on a single staff containing the lowest sounding part (the bass part).

-A new genre was the vocal concertato, combining voices and instruments; its origins may be sought in the polychoral music of the Venetian school.
+A new genre was the vocal stile concertato, combining voices and instruments; its origins may be sought in the polychoral music of the Venetian school.

 Claudio Monteverdi (1567–1643) brought it to perfection with his Vespers and his Eighth Book of Madrigals, which call for great virtuosity on the part of singers and instruments alike.
 (His Fifth Book includes a basso continuo "for harpsichord or lute".)
 His pupil Heinrich Schütz (1585–1672) (who had earlier studied with Giovanni Gabrieli) introduced the new style to Germany.
 Alongside the new music of the seconda pratica, contrapuntal motets in the stile antico or old style continued to be written well into the 19th century.
 Choirs at this time were usually quite small and that singers could be classified as suited to church or to chamber singing.
 Monteverdi, himself a singer, is documented as taking part in performances of his Magnificat with one voice per part.

 Independent instrumental accompaniment opened up new possibilities for choral music.
 Verse anthems alternated accompanied solos with choral sections; the best-known composers of this genre were Orlando Gibbons and Henry Purcell.
 Grands motets (such as those of Lully and Delalande) separated these sections into separate movements.
 Oratorios (of which Giacomo Carissimi was a pioneer) extended this concept into concert-length works, usually based on Biblical or moral stories.